vllm-project/vllm/examples/guided_decoding.md

 By specifying a guided grammar, you can influence the LLM's output to generate text that meets specific grammatical requirements, such as sentence structure, part-of-speech tags, or even domain-specific terminology.
 This can be particularly useful in applications where the output needs to conform to specific formatting or stylistic guidelines, such as generating code, writing reports, or creating content that meets specific regulatory requirements.

-For example, you might use guided grammar to ensure that an LLM generates sentences with a specific subject-verb-object word order, or to restrict the output to a specific domain-specific vocabulary.
+For example, you might use guided grammar to ensure that an LLM generates sentences with a specific subject-verb-object word order or to restrict the output to a specific domain-specific vocabulary.
 By guiding the output towards a specific grammatical structure, you can increase the accuracy, relevance, and overall quality of the response.

 Source: [Outlines Reference](https://outlines-dev.github.io/outlines/reference/cfg/)